Millions of people are viewing YouTube videos of people whispering, crinkling bags and tapping on a variety of surfaces.

 What causes it?

-While scientists have studied frisson, the chills we sometimes experience when listening to music, ASMR isn’t the same.
-Little is actually known about it, and there are currently no published studies on the phenomenon.
+While scientists have studied frisson, the chills we sometimes experience when listening to music, ASMR isn't the same.
+Little is actually known about it, and there are only a few peer-reviewed and published studies on the phenomenon.

-Dartmouth student Bryson Lochte did an neuroimaging study on it as part of his senior honors thesis, the results of which are highly anticipated.
+Dartmouth student Bryson Lochte did an neuroimaging study on it as part of his senior honors thesis, the results of which were published in the journal Bioimpact.

-“Even though I’ve never experienced ASMR, I had a gut feeling that [these videos] were doing something unique in the brain,” he told The Atlantic.
+"Even though I've never experienced ASMR, I had a gut feeling that [these videos] were doing something unique in the brain," he told The Atlantic at the time.

-Lochte’s research hasn’t been published yet, but he recently talked about his study with Craig Richard, a researcher at Shenandoah University and the founder of a blog called ASMR University.
+Before his study was published, Lochte talked about his work with Craig Richard, a researcher at Shenandoah University and the founder of a blog called ASMR University.

 "If you don't experience it, and there's no published research, I think it's appropriate to be skeptical," Richard said.
 "I don't know if I would believe it if I didn't experience it myself."

-Steven Novella, a neurologist at Yale University, says he’s “inclined to believe” that ASMR is real despite the lack of scientific studies.
-“There are a number of people who seem to have independently … experienced and described the same syndrome with some fairly specific details,” he writes.
-“In this way it’s similar to migraine headaches — we know they exist as a syndrome primarily because many different people report the same symptoms.”
+Steven Novella, a neurologist at Yale University, says he's "inclined to believe" that ASMR is real despite the lack of scientific studies.
+"There are a number of people who seem to have independently … experienced and described the same syndrome with some fairly specific details," he writes on NeuroLogica Blog..
+"In this way it's similar to migraine headaches — we know they exist as a syndrome primarily because many different people report the same symptoms."